Manciota/front_kats/README.md

 ```

-## 📫 Contribuiting with dev_web-back
+## 📫 Contribuiting with front_kats

-To contribue with dev_web-back, follow the steps:
+To contribue with front_kats, follow the steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <name_branch>`.